 Networks and partners

-Kerttu Saalasti Institute (KSI), located at the Oulu South region, is an internationally active research institute at the University of Oulu.
-The institute participates in the development of enterprises and innovation environment by strengthening international orientation, RDI activity and expertise mainly through projects together with education and development organizations as well as municipalities, subregions and enterprises.
+Kerttu Saalasti Institute (KSI), in the Oulu South region, is an internationally active research institute at the University of Oulu.
+The institute participates in the development of enterprises and innovation environment by strengthening international orientation, RDI activity and expertise mainly through projects together with education and development organisations as well as municipalities, sub-regions and enterprises.

-Biovalley Kokkola in the Biovalley region operate the Luke and GTK research institutes, as well as the Kokkola University Consortium Chydenius and the Kerttu Saalasti Institute.
+Biovalley Kokkola in the Biovalley region, operates the Luke and GTK research institutes, as well as the Kokkola University Consortium Chydenius and the Kerttu Saalasti Institute.